nanomarkup/sb/src/cmd/readme.txt

 type Starter struct {
 	cobra.Command
 }
-    Starter command is the main command contains all commands to display.
+    Starter command is the apps command contains all commands to display.